riyeur/Booki/README.md

 To run Booki locally, follow these steps for both the frontend and backend:

-1. Clone the repository and navigate into the Booki directory:
+1. Clone the main repository and navigate into the Booki directory:

+2.
+You will need to set up an SQL database.
+The necessary SQL scripts for setting up the database are provided in the `BookiDatabase.sql` in the GitHub repository.
+You will also need to:
+- Create a `.env` file for the frontend and update it with the necessary variables.
+- Update the `.env` file for the backend
+- Update the `connection.js` file for the database connection.
+- The `.env` files and connection.js files will be available in the D2L submission, as they should not be included in the public GitHub repository for security reasons.

-2. **Frontend Setup:**
+3. **Frontend Setup:**
 - Navigate to the frontend folder:
   ```
   cd frontend